rrwick/Core-SNP-filter/README.md

 coresnpfilter -e -c 0.95 demo.fasta.gz > demo_core.fasta
 ```

-The stderr output will look like this:
+The following information will be printed to stderr:
 ```
 Core-SNP-filter
 ──────────────────────────────────────────